Advertisment

 • Source of essential fatty acids: Fat is also the source of certain essential fatty acids (linoleic acid and alpha-linolenic acid) that are essential for metabolism and for maintaining regular skin health.

-Fats essential fatty acids unsaturated fat
+unsaturated fat Fats essential fatty acids

 Advertisment